Niknymusing/meu_state_tracker/README.md

 ## Overview

-The MEU Framework Workspace State Tracker (WS State Tracker) is the **central orchestration component** of the MEU framework.
+The MEU Framework Workspace State Tracker (WS State Tracker) is the **central orchestration component** of the MEU framework development process.

 ### MEU Framework Overview